 DeRozan, Spurs escape Warriors in overtime, 117-113

-San Antonio improved to 4-1 in overtime this season.
-Four of those games have come at home.

-“It’s more so familiar territory now,” DeRozan said.
-“So, we’ve got out there and grind it out.”

-Dejounte Murray scored seven of his 15 points in overtime, as San Antonio (14-18) won for the eighth time in 13 games to finish the year below .500 for the first time since 1996.
+Dejounte Murray scored seven of his 15 points in overtime, and San Antonio won its eighth in 13 games.
+LaMarcus Aldridge added 17 points and 12 rebounds, and Patty Mills had 18 points.

-“We’re just trying to stay in the moment,” Spurs forward LaMarcus Aldridge said.
-“Watch film and see the things that we need to keep doing better and focus on them and just build from there.”

-Golden State lost its second straight after a season-high four-game winning streak.

-“The first five years were exceptional, they weren’t normal,” Kerr said.
-“So, I try to look at things from a realistic perspective.
-What’s happening this year is more in line with what generally happens to NBA teams.”

-Still, Kerr has found a bright spot in helping resurrect the careers of Glenn Robinson III, Alec Burks and Marquis Criss.

-Burks had 28 points and Robinson added 25, including 15 in the first quarter.
+Alec Burks had 28 points and Glenn Robinson III added 25, including 15 in the first quarter, for Golden State.

 The teams traded the lead four times and were tied twice in the final 3 minutes of regulation.